GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 We'll be talking more about component proposals and evaluation in the coming months.

-**Slide 13:** And finally, I'd like to point to a couple other discussions on the boards right now.
+**Slide 13:** And finally, I'd like to point to a couple other discussions on the borders right now.
 We've had some interesting conversation around the idea of "dull colors" or what we might think of as the "calm" equivalent of the "vivid" color variants we currently support.

 It's a good proposal, and is a thoughtful look at how we might provide an even fuller gamut of color token options.

 There are also a couple other accessibility related discussions that might be of interest.
-This month is recognized as National Stress Awareness month, and we're wondering how teams think about designing with stress in mind, and also how we might think about usability research that gives insight into usability under conditions of stress.
+This month is recognized as National Stress Awareness Month, and we're wondering how teams think about designing with stress in mind, and also how we might think about usability research that gives insight into usability under conditions of stress.

 There are also a couple other accessibility-related discussions on WCAG 2.2, and the overlap between content and WCAG.
 So jump in if you have something to contribute!